adamgordonbell/password_generator/article.md

 #### Configuring the database

 Railway makes it easy to provision a PostgreSQL database, by dragging it into the design surface of project.
-Once I do that, I can see it exposes a number of ENVs for `PGHOST` and so on.
+Once I do that, I can see it exposes several ENVs for `PGHOST` and so on.
 Then, I can add these to my Flask app.

 <div style="display: flex; justify-content: space-between;">
     <img src="https://i.imgur.com/eqfK2jS.png" alt="Railway Database Setup" width="48%">